Don't miss important updates: Get Connected to learn about upcoming events and happenings.

 2. Ask early for your letter of reference.
 Do not ask the reference too close to the application deadline for a letter.

-3. Ask for a "good letter."
+3. Ask for a "strong letter."
 Some references may have a hard time saying "no," and will write a letter that is superficial.
-It is important that the applicant ask for a "good letter" and give the person a way of saying no if she/he is not enthusiastic about writing for you.
+It is important that the applicant ask for a "strong letter" and give the person a way of saying no if she/he is not enthusiastic about writing for you.

 4. Begin working on this no later than your second semester in college.